Differentially private aggregate functions

 • expression: The input expression.
 This expression can be any numeric input type, such as INT64.

-• contribution_bounds_per_group: The contribution bounds named argument.
-Perform clamping per each group separately before performing intermediate grouping on the privacy unit column.
+• contribution_bounds_per_group: A named argument with a contribution bound.
+Performs clamping per each group separately before performing intermediate grouping on the privacy unit column.

 Return type